Efficient sampling and counting algorithms for the Potts model on $\mathbb Z^d$ at all temperatures: Introduction

+As is clear from this discussion, this papers makes significant use of the methods developed in~\cite{borgs2012tight} and~\cite{helmuth2018contours}.
+For the ease of the reader who wishes to see the proofs of results we use from~\cite{borgs2012tight} we have largely stuck to the definitions presented in that paper, and have made careful note of the situations in which we have chosen alternative definitions that facilitate our algorithms.
+To complement the discussion above, we conclude this section with an outline of our arguments along with pointers to the technical content of the paper.

+\begin{enumerate} \item In Section~\ref{secPolymer} we briefly recall the notion of a polymer model and convergence criteria for the cluster expansion, and recall from~\cite{helmuth2018contours} how this can be used for approximation algorithms.
+A key improvement upon~\cite{helmuth2018contours} is that we work directly with the cluster expansion rather than using Barvinok's method~\cite{barvinok2017weighted}.
+This is essential, as Barvinok's method relies on the existence of a zero-free region.
+In the Potts model there cannot be a zero-free region uniformly in the volume near $\beta_{c}$, precisely because this is the point at which a phase transition occurs.
 In this section we also apply the polymer model algorithm to the random cluster model at very high temperatures, meaning $\beta\leq \beta_h \bydef \frac{3\log q}{4d}$. \item In Section~\ref{secFKcontour} we first recall the tools from Pirogov--Sinai theory developed in~\cite{borgs2012tight} for the random cluster model.
 We then use these tools to establish the necessary ingredients for an algorithmic implementation of the method. \item Section~\ref{secEstimates} contains estimates for the contour model representation derived in Section~\ref{secFKcontour}.
-We first recall the inputs that we need from~\cite{borgs2012tight}, and we then prove some consequences that are needed for our algorithms.
-The key additional estimates concern how unstable contours rapidly `flip' to stable contours; this property is essential for our algorithms to be efficient.
+We prove some consequences of estimates from~\cite{borgs2012tight} that are needed for our algorithms.
+As discussed above, the key additional estimates concern how unstable contours rapidly `flip' to stable contours, which are essential for our algorithms to be efficient.

 This section focuses on the most interesting case of $\beta\geq\beta_{c}$.
 The case $\beta_h<\beta<\beta_{c}$, which is very similar to $\beta>\beta_{c}$ and again uses estimates from~\cite{borgs2012tight}, is discussed in Appendix~\ref{sec:HT}. \item In Section~\ref{sec:count} we present our approximate counting algorithms.
-The broad idea is to use the inductive Pirogov--Sinai method of~\cite{helmuth2018contours}, but significant refinements are needed to deal with the presence of an unstable ground state.
+The broad idea is to use the inductive Pirogov--Sinai method of~\cite{helmuth2018contours}, but with significant refinements to deal with the presence of an unstable ground state.
 Similar refinements are then used in Section~\ref{sec:sample} to develop sampling algorithms. \end{enumerate}